ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 TODO define your target audience

 This worksheet is aimed at someone who knows basic java.
-They need to know about arraylists and hashmaps.
+The reader needs to know about arraylists and hashmaps.
+The reader should be a beginner in the Java programming language.

 # Prerequisite knowledge #

 TODO outline what the target audience needs to know before starting.

+This worksheet requires knowledge on arraylists and hashmaps.

 # Learning outcomes #

 TODO outline what the target audience is expected to learn.

+The reader will hopefully learn how to use enums to simplify a task in java.

 # Introduction #